Welcome to the City of Martin’s Web Site.

-Martin is also home to the Tennessee Soybean Festival.
-The Tennessee Soybean Festival is an annual Labor Day week event celebrating our agricultural history and roots with many community events—not to mention turning our downtown into a festival celebrated by thousands.The 2019 TN Soybean Festival is scheduled for Aug.
-30 – September 7.
+Martin is also home to the Award-Winning, Tennessee Soybean Festival.
+The Tennessee Soybean Festival is an annual Labor Day week event celebrating our agricultural history and roots with many community event.
+In 2019 the Tennessee Soybean received the Southeast Festival and Events Association prestigious Best Festival Award.

 Randy Brundige, Mayor

 FORMAL CITY BOARD MEETING, FEBRUARY 2 & 8, 2021, 5:15pm